Kenneth Bainbridge: Early career

 When his Guggenheim fellowship expired in September 1934, he returned to the United States, where he accepted an associate professorship at Harvard University.
 He started by building a new mass spectrograph that he had designed with at the Cavendish Laboratory.
 Working with J. Curry Street, he commenced work on a cyclotron.
 They had a design for a 37 in cyclotron provided by Ernest Lawrence, but decided to build a 42 in cyclotron instead.

 Bainbridge was elected a Fellow of the American Academy of Arts and Sciences in 1937.
 His interest in mass spectroscopy led naturally to an interest in the relative abundance of isotopes.
 The discovery of nuclear fission in uranium-235 led to an interest in separating this isotope.
 He proposed using a Holweck pump to produce the vacuum necessary for this work, and enlisted George B. Kistiakowsky and E. Bright Wilson to help.
 There was little interest in their work because research was being carried out elsewhere.
+Bainbridge ended up bringing his Holweck pump to government authorities in Washington D.C., however the government authorities claimed that scientists working for the government were already working on a process of isotope separation and that he should discontinue his work using the Holweck pump for isotope separation.
 In 1943, their cyclotron was requisitioned by Edwin McMillan for use by the U. S. Army.
 It was packed up and carted off to Los Alamos, New Mexico.